eBayClassifiedsGroup/reference-client-move/README.md

 1) a reference API client written in basic Java with JaxRs/Jersey
 1) a number of tests that cover [common usage scenarios](./src/test/java/scenarios)

-To inspect the [implementation](./src/main/java/org/example/moveclient/), run `./gradlew clean compileJava` first to generate necessary client classes out of [MoVe's Listing API spec](https://api.ecgmove.com/docs/spec/listings).
+To inspect the [implementation](./src/main/java/org/example/moveclient/), run `./gradlew clean compileJava` first to generate necessary client classes out of [MoVe`s Listing API spec](https://api.ecgmove.com/docs/spec/listings).
 Feel free to create own clients based on this spec as it fits your needs.

 ## How to run the tests